chenwardT/lol_stats/README.md

 This project and its author are not affiliated with Riot Games.

 ## Documentation
 Sphinx-generated docs written to [lol-stats.readthedocs.org](http://lol-stats.readthedocs.org) on pushes.
+Sometimes changes to code cause the autogen to fail; don't expect much yet.